Top 10 Email Subject Lines When You Just Want to Say ‘Hello’

 See?
 The output is simple.
 But sometimes we writers overthink things that should be simple, like email subject lines.

 I also like the idea that any of these subject lines could have been brainstormed by a marketing team in a meeting—which would have wasted everyone’s time—OR, they could have been generated within 10-15 seconds of pulling up the template page.
-Since so many of us are a marketing team of one these days, an AI writer like Jarvis could save us time on menial tasks so we can spend time on more important things.
+Since so many of us are a marketing team of one these days, an AI writer like Jasper could save us time on menial tasks so we can spend time on more important things.

-I have to say that the writer in me is a little unnerved by Jarvis.
+I have to say that the writer in me is a little unnerved by Jasper.
 At first, I thought, “is it going to take my job and livelihood?”
 But I think what it does is just save you the time of searching for an answer on Google.

-In case you are wondering, yes—I may get a small commission if you sign up for Jarvis.
+In case you are wondering, yes—I may get a small commission if you sign up for Jasper.
 But note that I approached them for the pleasure of doing so because I had tested out this product and thought it was pretty cool.